Safe travels everyone! Have a MAGICAL day!

 Question of the Day: What was your first 1/2 Marathon?
 If you haven't ran one, what was your most memorable race?

-A week from now, thousands of runners will be flocking to the Wide World of Sports Complex for the start of the 2017 Princess Half Marathon weekend expo!
+A little more than a week from now, thousands of runners will be flocking to the Wide World of Sports Complex for the start of the 2018 Princess Half Marathon weekend expo!

 It is no secret that I love going to race expos.
 Race expos can tend to be a little overwhelming for runners, especially if it is your first large race.
 Remember, race weeks should be fun so here are a few tips to help make your expo experience a little more magical.